mu-arch/ComfyMods/ColorfulLights/README.md

 # Changelog

+## 1.3.0

+  * Fixed colors not applying to the Light component in the `Point light` GameObject.
+  * Now writes the PlayerId to a new ZDO field: `LastColoredByPlayerId`.

 ## 1.2.0

   * Fixed a memory leak when caching lights/fires.
 Now starts a coroutine to clean-up the cache.